Skip to main content

 20%

-*The denominator for each laboratory parameter is based on the number of patients with a baseline and post-treatment laboratory value available which ranged from 67 to 137 patients.
+*The denominator for each laboratory parameter is based on the number of patients with a baseline and posttreatment laboratory value available, which ranged from 67 to 137 patients.

-Increased creatine phosphokinase was a clinically important laboratory abnormality that worsened from baseline in patients treated with OJEMDA1.
+Increased creatine phosphokinase was a clinically important laboratory abnormality that worsened from baseline in patients treated with OJEMDA.1

-Download the Dosing and AE Management Guide
+Download the Dosing and AR Management Guide

 Dosage